Looking for a great new stereo for your ride? Picking the right can be a pain – especially with so many to pick from and the many features available.

 Bluetooth and Pandora control

-In this case you’re able to control your phone’s music selection directly on the touchscreen rather than having to pick up your phone.
-It’s a convenient feature if you’re Pandora music fan.
+In this case, you’re able to control your phone’s music selection directly on the touchscreen rather than having to pick up your phone.
+It’s a convenient feature if you’re a Pandora music fan.

 For getting the best sound, ideally buy a good quality brand as they tend to be better designed in terms of sound quality.

 Lower-end touchscreen stereos often have a poor signal-to-noise ratio and lower signal level out RCA outputs.
 This is especially important if you’re building a system with amplifiers and better speakers.

 What you might not be aware of is that in-dash car stereos that are capable of video playback have preventative features.
 For example, many require the parking brake signal to be wired to an input on the radio’s wiring harness.